divvi-xyz/divvi-referral-sdk/README.md

   dataSuffix: `0x${getReferralTag({
     user: account, // The user address making the transaction (required)
-    consumer: consumerAddress, // The address of the consumer making the call
-    providers: providerAddresses, // Array of provider addresses involved in the referral })}`, // Using dataSuffix appends the tag (recommended) })
+    consumer: consumerAddress, // The address of the consumer making the call })}`, // Using dataSuffix appends the tag (recommended) })